 Here are the typical stages of a DWI charge in North Carolina:

 It is imperative for your safety, as well as the outcome of your DWI case, to cooperate fully and treat law enforcement with respect throughout each of the above stages.
-If you have been arrested for DWI or DUI, it’s crucial that you contact an experienced DWI lawyer as soon as possible to ensure that your legal rights are properly upheld and that you can achieve the most favorable outcome possible under the unique circumstances of your case.
+If you have been arrested for DWI or DUI, it’s crucial that you contact an experienced DWI defense lawyer as soon as possible to ensure that your legal rights are properly upheld and that you can achieve the most favorable outcome possible under the unique circumstances of your case.

 The punishment for a DUI conviction in North Carolina can vary based on a variety of mitigating factors, such as the number of offenses, your BAC, your age, and your license type.
 Under North Carolina state law, even a first-time DWI can lead to a temporary loss of driving privileges in addition to fines and points on your driving record.